composi/core/README.md

 import { h, render, run } from '@composi/core'
 ```

 Run takes one argument, the program to run.
 This is where it gets interesting.
-A program has at least three methods:
+A program has five methods.
+The first three are required, the last two are optional:

 1. init
 2. update
 3. view
+4. subscriptions - optional
+5. done - optional

 Init is a function that returns the program's state and optionally an effect to run at startup.
 That's why its called init.

 Update is like a Redux reducer.
 It executes various actions conditionally.
 The can modify and return the programs state.
 When it returns the state, it gets passed to the view.

 View is a function that can return some kind of presentation of the state.
 This is where you would use render to output a functional component.

+With `init`, `view` and `update` you have everything you need to make a valid program that you can run:

 ```javascript
 import { h, render, run } from '@composi/core'